myakoobi/hackNC2024/README.md

 Click on "Calculate Payment" to see the monthly payment result.

+on the side of the web paelge there is a chatbot which can answer questions regarding loan.

 The result will be displayed on the screen and an email will be sent to the user with the calculation details.